 This course focuses on the development of the student's ability to synthesize, integrate, and implement concepts and skills across the spectrum of managerial and leadership roles and responsibilities, incorporating learning from all prior MBA courses.
 The course content is centered upon the in-depth preparation of cases for cohort-based discussion and written submission, with an emphasis on developing plans for the implementation and control of decisions in an ambiguous context.
 Ultimately, the course engages the student to reflect on their DeVos experience, learnings, and personal transformation and envision how this integration results in the wisdom to acknowledge and change the way he or she sees and deals with the complex business world and opportunities presented by it.

-This five-day capstone learning event provides the opportunity for students to integrate and apply all of the knowledge and skills acquired throughout their MBA program.
-Students will be able to see how they perform in a fast-paces quick changing business environment where they make true to life decisions and quickly see the results of those decisions.
-A comprehensive balanced scorecard measurement system is used so that students can see and understand the strong and intended and unintended interplay of their actions among the various functional areas.
-Students will be placed in teams of approximately 15 members with each member taking on a specific role.
-This course brings students from all DeVos programs and locations together for an opportunity to learn and work with one another in this complex and dynamic business simulation.
+This capstone learning event provides the opportunity for students to integrate and apply all of the knowledge and skills acquired throughout their MBA program.
+Students will be able to see how they perform in a rapidly changing organizational environment where they make true to life decisions and quickly see the results of those decisions.
+A comprehensive system is used so that students can see and understand the strong intended and unintended interplay of their actions among the various functional areas.
+This course brings students together for an opportunity to learn and work with one another in a complex and dynamic organizational environment.